lars-frogner/Backstaff/docs/index.md

 unzip demo_snapshots.zip
 ```

-In the extracted `demo_snapshots` folder, you will find three sets of files representing a snapshot of the simulation at three points in time.
+In the extracted `demo_snapshots` folder, you will find three sets of files representing a snapshot of the simulation at three points in time (snapshots 413, 414 and 415).
 Each snapshot has a `*.idl` parameter file containing all metadata for the snapshot in plaintext, as well as a binary `*.snap` and `*.aux` file containing the actual values for respectively the primary and auxiliary quantities.
 There is also a shared `*.mesh` text file that defines the simulation grid.

 ## Inspecting a snapshot